Arunavaonly/PDF-Application-for-PC/README.md

 File Selection: Use select_file or select_folder to choose PDFs to be merged.
 Output: The merged PDF is saved in the selected output directory.
 Steps:
-1.Add PDFs to be merged.
+1. Add PDFs to be merged.
-2.Click merge_button to start the merging process.
+2. Click on 'Merge' to start the merging process.

 <h3>6.
 PDF Encryption</h3>
 Function: Encrypts PDF files with a password.